Resources for people living with HIV

 The HIV Tests & Treatments website provides information for people living with HIV about HIV treatment medications – how they work, and how to deal with side-effects.
 It also describes some common tests used to monitor the health of people with HIV, and how these tests can be used to make decisions about starting or changing treatments.

-“Neville’s story” is one of a series of short films produced by Queensland Positive People which feature five diverse people living with HIV discussing HIV treatment and the ways that HIV treatment has changed.
-Neville Fazulla, a man of Arrernte and Afghani decent who has been living with HIV for over 20 years, talks about the support he has received from his family and friends, and his 20 year experience of changing HIV medications.
+“Neville’s story” is one of a series of short films produced by Queensland Positive People featuring five people discussing HIV treatment and the ways that HIV treatment has changed over the years.
+This video features the late Neville Fazulla, a man of Arrernte and Afghani descent, who lived with HIV for over 20 years.
+Neville was a passionate advocate for people with HIV and for recognition of the need to educate Aboriginal & Torres Strait Islander communities about HIV prevention and treatment.
+He passed away in December 2017.

 The Positive Aboriginal and Torres Strait Islander Network, or PATSIN, is made up entirely of Aboriginal and Torres Strait Islander people living with HIV.
 PATSIN provides culturally appropriate support to people with HIV in our community.
 PATSIN is hosted by the National Association of People with HIV Australia (NAPWHA), and meets face-to-face and by teleconference throughout the year.
 The network provides the opportunity for HIV-positive Aboriginal and Torres Strait Islander people to advocate for policy change at a national level.
 PATSIN members network in their communities – talking about ways to promote safe sex, safe needle use, HIV testing and early treatment.
 PATSIN can be contacted by email: email@example.com or by phoning NAPWHA on 1800 259 666.